 1. Undefined Business Case

 New technology is exciting, sleek, and sophisticated.
-As such, many business leaders become starry-eyed over the latest products, especially if their competitors are already snatching them up.
+As such, many business leaders become starry-eyed over the latest technologies, especially if their competitors are already using them.

 However, it’s never wise to embark on an IoT project just to say you did.
 Instead, you should outline measurable business benefits in a detailed business case before implementing new technology of any kind.